-These data are collected from participating counties and are updated here on Tuesdays and Thursdays.
+These data are collected from participating counties and are updated here Monday through Friday.
 Data shown here may differ from CDC’s COVID wastewater surveillance tracker, due to differing processing and methodology.
 View the Wastewater Surveillance Methodological Notes for more information about how these data are reported.

 The NYS Wastewater Surveillance Network is a collaboration between Syracuse University, SUNY-ESF, University at Buffalo - SUNY, Stony Brook University, Upstate Medical University, NYS Department of Health, and NYS Department of Environmental Conservation.
-Details on COVID-19 wastewater testing within New York City are available also.
+Details on COVID-19 wastewater testing within New York City are available.

 More Information